The 7 Best Espresso Machines, Picked by Food Network Kitchen

 - Splurge for Latte Lovers: Philips 3200 Series Espresso Machine LatteGo

 With an espresso machine on your countertop, you can quickly and easily treat yourself to everything from a breakfast latte to a mid-day cappuccino to an after-dinner espresso.
-But which model to buy can be daunting with prices ranging from less than a hundred to thousands of dollars.
+But knowing which model to buy can be daunting with prices ranging from less than a hundred to thousands of dollars.
 Some espresso makers only brew coffee, others also foam milk.
 Some require skill on the part of the home barista, others are completely automatic.
 To help you decide which model is right for you, here’s a rundown on the different machines on the market and recommendations regardless of your beverage of choice and how much you have to spend.

 What Is an Espresso Machine?